Biosafety - General Lab Procedures Containment Level 1 & 2

 General Laboratory Procedures Minimum requirements for Containment Level 1

-Please refer to The Canadian Biosafety Guideline:
+Please refer to the updated Canadian Biosafety Guideline:

 Containment Level 1: Physical Design and Operational Practices